Generalized Kramers-Wannier Duality from Bilinear Phase Map: Abstract

 \section{Abstract}

-We present the Bilinear Phase Map (BPM), a concept that extends the Kramers-Wannier (KW) transformation to investigate unconventional gapped phases, their dualities, and phase transitions.
-Defined by a matrix of $\mathbb{Z}_2$ elements, the BPM not only encapsulates the essence of KW duality but also enables exploration of a broader spectrum of generalized quantum phases and dualities.
-By analyzing the BPM's linear algebraic properties, we elucidate the loss of unitarity in duality transformations and derive general non-invertible fusion rules.
-Applying this framework to (1+1)D systems yields the discovery of new dualities, shedding light on the interplay between various Symmetry Protected Topological (SPT) and Spontaneous Symmetry Breaking (SSB) phases.
-Additionally, we construct a duality web that interconnects these phases and their transitions, offering valuable insights into relations between different quantum phases.
+We present the bilinear phase map (BPM), a concept that generalizes the Kramers-Wannier (KW) transformation to investigate unconventional gapped phases of qudit spin chains.
+Encoding the transformation in a matrix, the BPM enables the exploration of a broader spectrum of generalized quantum phases and dualities, including the nonunitarity in duality transformations, and derivation of general noninvertible fusion rules.
+Furthermore, we obtain strong constraints on anomaly conditions of qudit models with a general class of duality symmetries.
+This establishes a microscopic anomaly classification for a broad class of lattice dualities.

 \end{CJK*}